Fiber Arts — Needle Felting

 Needle felting is created by using wool roving such as lamb’s wool that can be all natural and is fun to work with.
 Each individual fiber has tiny scales that hold the wool together after being pushed through with a special tool or needle.
 You’ll get experience pushing the fibers together so the piece becomes felted or locked together while creating both 2D and 3D pieces.
 After you finish the three-week class, you will receive materials to take home so that you have the basics to get started.

 Julie Schaller has experience teaching people of all levels.
-She is an elementary art teacher for the Eau Claire Area School District, but has taught middle school and adults as well including UW-Eau Claire's Summer Institute.
+She is an elementary art teacher for the Eau Claire Area School District but has taught middle school and adults as well including UW-Eau Claire's Summer Institute.
 She went to UWEC for art education and her master’s degree.
 She has a great passion for all things art and spends a lot of her free time making art and teaching others about it.
 She lives in Chippewa Falls with her husband and their dogs.
+She and her husband enjoy traveling to visit their adult sons and to see new places.